aksh-sood/terraform-modules/README.md

 The Terraform community also suggests keeping these folders separate for better management and due to their limitations.

-The [commons](./commons/) folder is used a utility across multiple folders with common resources being created across multiple folders adn acts as a universal module for other folders.
+The [commons](./commons/) folder is used a utility across multiple folders with common resources being created across multiple folders and acts as a universal module for other folders.

 The [FX Admin](./fx-admin/) folder deals with the creation of resources strictly for the admin account which distributes the messages to other customer accounts .